The Experience

 The Kaiseki

-Five to seven small courses, prepared by a dedicated cook.
-The resident operator presents each course at a shared table.
-Offered nightly in peak season, on a reduced schedule in winter.
-On nights without kaiseki, the pantry and beverage bar continue.
-Dietary restrictions accommodated with advance notice.
+Five to seven small courses.
+Offered nightly in peak season, on a reduced schedule in shoulder and winter months.
+On nights without kaiseki, the pantry and beverage bar continue through the evening.
+We do our best to accommodate dietary restrictions with advance notice — please mention any needs when you book.

 Sourced, Seasonal, Zero-Waste